 Why IB ?

-- The International Baccalaureate programme aims to provide an education that enables children to become lifelong, independent learners who are capable to make sense of the complexities of the world around them.
+- The International Baccalaureate programme aims to provide an education that enables children to become lifelong independent learners who are capable of making sense of the complexities of the world around them.

 - The understanding of different languages and cultures helps students to become well-rounded as they develop strong social and academic characteristics.